jfrohlich/Fetal_MEG_Entropy/README.md

 - **GetAverageERFNeonatal.m:** Generate an average ERF template from neonatal data.

 # Dependencies
-## (The prinicipal scripts have a lot of dependencies!
-I've tried my best to list and describe as many as possible below ... )
+## The prinicipal scripts have a lot of dependencies!
+I've tried my best to list and describe as many as possible below ...

 ### Scripts (These include helper functions, my custom mods of native MATLAB functions, external code, etc.)

+- **betacdf.m:** Octave function, CDF of the beta distribution.
+- **betainv.m:** Octave function, quantile function of the beta distribution.
+- **betapdf.m:** Octave function, PDF of the beta distribution.
 - **cohens_d.m:** Compute the Cohen's d effect size.
 - **customcolormap.m:** Creates alternative colormaps (downloaded from MathWorks File Exchange).
 - **customcolormap_preset.m:** Works with the above function.